eloylp/p2p-handshake/ADR.md

 Lets record here all the relevant decisions for this project.
 This document is intended to change over time.
 Git history can be used to see its progression.

-### The Bitcoin handshake

-The first implementation for the `p2p-handshake` project will be the [Bitcoin handshake](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch08.asciidoc#network_handshake).

-A low level, own TCP protocol message set, could be implemented by using something like [byteorder](https://github.com/BurntSushi/byteorder) crate.
-But in order to be more practical, lets try the [rust-bitcoin](https://github.com/rust-bitcoin/rust-bitcoin) library.
-It looks perfectly scoped for the use case, as it already provides the network messages types, serialization and deserialization capabilities out of the box.
-The only problem is that [it still doesn't support](https://github.com/rust-bitcoin/rust-bitcoin/issues/1251) an `async` interface, so we will need to workaround the limitation of only accepting the sync version of [std::io::ReadBuf](https://doc.rust-lang.org/std/io/struct.BufReader.html#) on their principal decoding method, by using its low level de-serialization functions.

 ### Project structure

 The current project structure favours the placement of reusable elements as part of the `lib.rs` crate,